EderAndrade/Medidor-de-Energia-IoT/README.md

 Medidor de energia IoT.

-This is an IoT project build with the better and most popular IoT module, the ESP32.
+This is an IoT project built with the better and most popular IoT module, the ESP32.

 The project is built based on: